ixkaito/.config/README.md

 - [`webpack.config.js`](https://webpack.js.org/configuration/) - Webpack configuration file.
   > webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 - [`wp-cli.local.yml`, `wp-cli.yml`](https://make.wordpress.org/cli/handbook/references/config/#config-files) - WP-CLI config files.
+  > WP-CLI is the official command line tool for interacting with and managing your WordPress sites.
 - .wp-env.json
 - yarn.lock
 - .yarnrc